-These are comparison photos of illustrations draw by Floyd Hildebrand and Edward H. Suydam.
+These are comparison photos of illustrations drawn by Floyd Hildebrand and Edward H. Suydam.
 Although this post is lighthearted, I would like to mention something; I took my pictures yesterday, November 10th, and many of them appear hazy.
 That’s not the famous San Francisco fog in my photos, but smoke from the Camp Fire wildfire that as of this posting has taken at least 23 lives and is still not contained.

 The first drawings, such as the above one at the Powell Street cable car turnaround, are by Floyd Hildebrand.
 A client and friend of mine named Joanne Gonzales found a collection of his works sponsored by the California Savings and Loan Company of San Francisco at an estate sale, and she picked them up for me.
 The California Savings and Loan Association was originally founded in 1887.
 After several name changes during the 20th and 21st Centuries it ended up as the Pacific National Bank.
 The bank failed in October of 2009.
 Floyd Hildebrand died in 1984.
 These drawings of his are dated from 1961.